 A: Achievable – targets should be appropriate to your child’s level of development and within your child’s ability.
 It is important that your child is kept fully engaged in their learning and that they feel confident about their educational progress and they know they are fully supported.

 R: Relevant – targets should reflect your child’s priority needs and tailored specifically for them.

 T: Time limited – targets should have specified time limit and should be reviewed.
 This will allow progress to be monitored at regular intervals.
-The IEP should be reviewed at least bi-annually.
+The targets on the PLP and your child’s progress should be reviewed regularly.